 The applicant must submit proof of high school or GED completion with an official high school transcript or GED equivalent.

 Lackawanna College will determine the applicant’s current academic ability based on a combination of the following:

 - SAT or ACT test scores, if applicable

 - College Transfer Credits

 - If transferring credits from another college/university, official college transcripts are required.
-Transfer credits must be at least 2.33 or greater to meet PTA program academic standards.
+Transfer credits must be at least a letter grade of C or greater to meet academic standards.

 - Placement Test (Accuplacer)

 - Applicants without valid SAT/ACT scores and who have not previously earned college credits will be required to take the ACCUPLACER exam for determination of current academic ability.
 Applicants must achieve ‘College Ready’ scores in Reading, Writing, and Math to be considered qualified for the PTA Program.